jamesrathmell/slshistory/Project/Courses/README.md

 * While all of the course sessions are listed, the dataset is incomplete as to first-year offerings, terms, and course descriptions.

 * In some cases, courses were listed in the bulletin for a given year, but were marked as not being offered.
 These are not included in the dataset.

+* Where multiple instructors taught one session of the course, they are listed together.
+Where instructors taught different sections, they are listed separately.